Sub-Standards and Mal-Practices: Misinformation's Role in Insular, Polarized, and Toxic Interactions on Reddit

-\textbf{RQ2: Misinformation's correlation with inter-political strife.} Having identified that misinformation commenters are more likely to post toxic comments than those who respond to authentic news stories, we examine the role of political polarization in these toxic interactions.
-We observe that subreddits with higher amounts of \textit{misinformation-oriented} materials are more likely to have more intra-party and insular interactions relative to subreddits with more \textit{authentic news-oriented} materials.
-We further observe that commenters that post underneath misinformation submissions are more likely to be toxic to other users of different political beliefs (odds ratio 1.63).
-Utilizing an exponential random graph model to confirm this finding, we show that indeed, compared to other Reddit users, misinformation commenters are more likely they are to respond to users of different political views in a toxic manner.
-Similarly, approximating the levels of misinformation within subreddits, we find that as subreddits have more misinformation-related content posted, the more likely users of different political orientations are to be toxic to one other.
+\textbf{RQ1: Toxicity, Partisanship, and Unreliable Information.} We first determine whether there are distinct levels of user political partisanship and toxicity in the comments that respond to articles from unreliable versus reliable news outlets.
+We find that comments posted on articles from unreliable websites are on average 32\% more toxic within individual subreddits and 25\% more toxic across Reddit as a whole than comments responding to reliable websites.
+Fitting a linear regression against the average toxicity of users' comments, we find that the ``politicalness''/level of political engagement, each subreddit/community's toxicity norms, and prominently whether a post involves a low-reliability news website predict the toxicity of conversations.
+Finally, we show that as subreddits become more toxic, users are more likely to comment on unreliable news articles.
+In contrast, submissions linked to reliable sources are less likely to be engaged with in more toxic communities.

-\textbf{RQ3: Toxic subreddits and engagement with misinformation.} Lastly, having documented the role of misinformation in inciting toxicity, especially among users of different political orientations, we determine user toxicity and polarization levels affect community engagement with misinformation and authentic news.
-Fitting a zero-inflated negative binomial model to our data, we find that as subreddits become more toxic and more politically polarized, their users are more likely to they are to comment on misinformation submissions.
-This contrasts with authentic news submissions, where more toxic communities are less likely to engage with mainstream articles.
+\textbf{RQ2: Engagement with Unreliable News Source's Predicting Inter-Political Strife.} Having identified that users who comment on unreliable sources are more likely to post toxic comments than those who respond to reliable website posts, we examine the role of political partisanship in these toxic interactions.
+We find that users who comment under Reddit submissions to unreliable sources have a higher rate of inter-partisan toxicity compared to users who comment under reliable sources (1.38 odds ratio) and on Reddit generally (1.19).
+Indeed, users who comment on unreliable domain submissions are more likely to respond to users of different political views in a toxic manner and to reciprocate toxic comments aimed at them.

-Altogether, in this work, we document misinformation's role in politically insular and toxic communities and interactions.
-Our work, one of the first to examine the relationship between misinformation, toxicity, and political polarization, illustrates the need to fully understand the confluence of misinformation, polarization, and toxicity across platforms beyond Reddit.
-We hope that this work helps inform future research into how misinformation and unreliable sources negatively affect the health of online communities.
+Altogether, we show unreliable websites' role in promoting toxicity on Reddit.
+Our work, one of the first to examine the relationship between unreliable news sources, toxicity, and political partisanship within and between different communities of varying levels of political engagement illustrates the need to fully understand the complex interactions between these phenomena so that platforms can better understand and address toxicity online.